SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 There are yet some problems in the current configuration.

 -   Input/output handling is far from perfect.
 For instance, (at least in my configuration) Emacs tends to get slow for log-like outputs, e.g. Keras with `verbose=2`.
-It may even hang if an output is a one long line.
+It may even hang if the output is one long line.
 -   `ipdb` behaves awkwardly if called from an `src` block, although it at least will let you type `quit`.
 -   Whenever you close Emacs, kernels are stopped, so you'd have to execute the code again on the next start.